 Majors are also required to take one 100 or 200 level course of their choosing.
 Suggested courses for freshmen year include a CAPP (COLL-C 103) course on a Jewish Studies related topic, REL-A 210 Introduction to Old Testament/Hebrew Bible, or many other 200 level Jewish Studies-related courses.

 Tracks and concentrations

 Because of the interdisciplinary nature of the Jewish Studies Program, students enrolled in the B.A. have the freedom to structure their coursework individually, according to their specific areas of interest.
-Topics include the study of Israel, the Holocaust and antisemitism, Jewish literature and culture, American Jewish culture, Judaism and the Bible, Jewish history, Yiddish language, and culture, or Modern or Biblical Hebrew.
+Topics include the study of Israel, the Holocaust and antisemitism, Jewish literature and culture, American Jewish culture, Judaism and the Bible, Jewish history, Yiddish language, and culture, or Modern Hebrew.